dkandalov/limited-wip/README.md

 ### Why?

 Assumptions:
- - making small focused changes is better than making changes which go on until "everything is done"
+ - small focused changes are better than changes which go on until "everything is done"
  - people are good at self-deception and not following rules

 This plugin is intended as a tool to limit your work-in-progress (and prevent yourself from cheating).

 ### How to use it?

- - start auto-revert (alt+shift+A or click on widget in the toolbar)
- - see "IDE Preferences -> Limited WIP"

 There are probably many ways to make use of limited WIP, here are some ideas.